-Newly launched in 2018, Home4Good is a collaborative product between the Bank and the three state housing finance agencies (HFA) in our District, Delaware State Housing Authority (DSHA), Pennsylvania Housing Finance Agency (PHFA) and West Virginia Housing Development Fund (WVHDF).
+Home4Good, launched in 2018 to meet these needs, is a collaborative product between the Bank and the three state housing finance agencies (HFA) in our District, Delaware State Housing Authority (DSHA), Pennsylvania Housing Finance Agency (PHFA) and West Virginia Housing Development Fund (WVHDF).
 The product provides grants to address systemic gaps in support and services to help make homelessness rare, brief and non-recurring.

 In December 2017, the Board approved an additional \$5 million annual allocation for discretionary funding for three years, 2018-2020, totaling \$15 million.
-If the Bank's net income before the AHP assessment is less than \$250 million, the amount will be set at two percent of the Bank's net income before the AHP assessment.
+If the Bank's net income before the AHP assessment is less than \$250 million, the amount is set at two percent of the Bank's net income before the AHP assessment.